parlance-zz/parlance-zz/README.md

 -------------------------------------------------------------------------------------------------------------------------------

 Below is a short summary of some of projects I have worked on over the years.
 These are solo projects and almost all of them were undertaken purely for my personal interest.
-I will be uploading some of these projects as a demonstration of my abilities to potential employers.
+I will be uploading some of these projects as a demonstration of my abilities to potential employers, however, I did not have the confidence that any of these projects were worth preserving at the time.
+There may be other versions or unfinished breaking changes in what is published to my personal repository.
+If there is interest I will look into my old files to try to find other versions to publish.

 Pre-2004:
 * Simple real-time fluid simulation and software renderer (BlitzPlus)